my8100/scrapydweb/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Logs**
-Add logs of ScrapydWeb and Scrapyd (optional) when reproducing the bug.
-(It's recommended to run ScrapydWeb with argument '--verbose' if its version >= 1.0.0)

 **Screenshots**
 If applicable, add screenshots to help explain your problem.